rossant/website/content/2015-07-24-compiler-data-visualization.md

 It might also be a solution to the cross-platform problems.
 We could potentially port visualizations to the browser by compiling them to JavaScript thanks to [emscripten](http://kripken.github.io/emscripten-site/), or to mobile devices thanks to LLVM compilers for Android and iOS.

-I'd now like to open the discussion on what a future Vulkan-vased data visualization toolkit could look like, on what use-cases it could enable.
+I'd now like to open the discussion on what a future Vulkan-based data visualization toolkit could look like, on what use-cases it could enable.

 I should precise that everything that comes next is kind of speculative and depends on very partial information released by the Khronos group on early specification drafts.
 Also, I am well aware that this is a really ambitious and optimistic vision that might just be too hard to implement.
 But I believe it is worth trying.
 This journey is completely independent from the normal development of the VisPy library as it exists today.
 The two roads will only cross in the most optimistic case, and not before several years.